-FIGURE 13: Sample Name plate label of a chest freezer13
+FIGURE 13: Sample Name plate label of Chest Freezer

-11 Source: JICA
+Source: JICA

-12 Adapted from System Components: Charge Controllers &Inverters, Arizona State University (VOCTEC), http://voctec.asu.edu
+$12 \quad \text{Adapted from System Components: Charge Controllers \& Inverters, Arizona State University (VOCTEC), \\ \underline{\text{http://voctec.asu.edu}}$

-13 Source: DocPlayer, "Deep Freezer-upright: HMRSM Haier Medical & Laboratory Products Co., Ltd.
+$13 \quad \text{Source: DocPlayer, "Deep Freezer-upright: HMRSM Haier Medical \& Laboratory Products Co., Ltd. And Co. and Co.$

-Something interesting here is how power is calculated.
-We will leave the details for advanced modules but if you see.
+Something interesting here, is how power is calculated.
+We will leave the details for advanced modules.
 Power is found by multiplying voltage and current together.
-In case of Figure 13, we see 220V multiplied with 0.35 A current rating will give us a power of exactly 77W which is written on the Power input label.
+In case of Figure 13, we see 220V multiplied with 0.35.
+A current rating will give us a power of exactly 77W which is written on the Power input label.
 This may be useful if the power is not given directly, we can use the voltage and current to calculate.
 Here is a sample of a DC light name plate or label.

-FIGURE 14: DC bulb label details14
+FIGURE 14: DC Bulb Label Details14